cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 Genesis transaction written to "/Users/alice/cosmos/cosmos-sdk/private/.simapp/config/gentx/gentx-cf6bff39bb84da39d214138ebba8bcba4ccb848d.json"
 ```

-After you have created this genesis transaction in its own file, collect all the genesis transactions with `collect-gentxs` to include it in your genesis file.
+After you have created this genesis transaction in its own file, collect all the genesis transactions with `collect-gentxs` to include them in your genesis file.
 Here you have only one anyway:

 <CodeGroup>